mexgirlmindy/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] The business context for the product.

 `A Scrum Team has 3 roles -  Product Owner, Scrum Master and Developers.
 All 3 roles generate Value in their own contexts; however, it is the Product Owner who maximizes the Value from a product or business context.` [(Source)](https://premieragile.com/how-does-a-product-owner-measure-value)

+#### Q84.
+According to the Agile Manifesto, how often should developers and business people work togather?

+- [ ] biweekly
+- [ ] weekly
+- [ ] daily
+- [ ] as often as needed

+#### Q85.
+What does collective ownership mean?

+- [ ] The team shares equally in profits that the product generates.
+- [ ] If someone is at fault, then the whole team is at fault.
+- [ ] The team, not the individuals, recieve performace evaluations.
+- [ ] Every memeber of the team can make changes to any part of the code as necessary.

+#### Q86.
+When a user story is further decompsed, what are the elements called?

+- [ ] actors and actions
+- [ ] threads
+- [ ] Who, What, Why
+- [ ] technical tasks